sovrynn/ecdo/1-EVIDENCE/civilization-remnants/important-structures/nabta-playa/README.md

 ### S1 -> S2

 After this place rotates, it goes from about 22.51 N, 30.73 E to 53.59 N, 148.45 West.

+## Summer Solstice

+When the axial tilt of 23.5 degrees is rotated directly towards the sun (summer solstice), this location at 22.51 N goes to 1.01 S in the orbital plane.

 ## Citations